deNBI/simpleVMWorkshop/part3.md

 11. Go to the Instance Overview page.
 Click on actions and detach the volume.
     ![](figures/detachvolume.png)

-12. Finally, you can delete the VM.
+12. Finally, since you saved your output data you can safely delete the VM.

 Back to [Part 2](part2.md) | Next to [Part 4](part4.md)